whyhow-ai/knowledge-table/README.md

 - **Custom formatting** - Control the output format of your extracted data.
 - **Filtering** - Filter documents based on metadata or extracted data.
 - **Exporting as CSV or Triples** - Download extracted data as CSV or graph triples.
-- **Chained extraction** - Reference previous columns in your extraction questions using brackets "What are the treatments for `{disease}`?".
+- **Chained extraction** - Reference previous columns in your extraction questions using @ i.e. "What are the treatments for `@disease`?".

 ---

 ## Concepts